barfowl/OpenSubdiv/documentation/bfr_overview.rst

 Once a Surface can be evaluated it can be tessellated.
 Given a 2D pararameterization, a tessellation consists of two parts:

-    * a set of parameteric coordinates sampling the Parameterization
+    * a set of parametric coordinates sampling the Parameterization
     * a set of faces connecting these coordinates that covers the entire Parameterization

-Once evaluated, the set of resulting sample points and the faces connecting them effectively define a mesh for that parameterization.
+Once evaluated, the resulting set of sample points and the faces connecting them effectively define a mesh for that parameterization.

-For the sake brevity, the parameteric coordinates or sample points are referred to simply as "coords" or "Coords" in the documentation and interface respectively -- avoiding the term "points" which is already a heavily overloaded term.
-Similarly the faces connecting the coords are referred to as "facets" or "Facets" -- avoiding the term "face" to avoid confusion with the face of the mesh that is being tessellated.
+For the sake of brevity both here and in the programming interface, the parametric coordinates or sample points are referred to simply as "coords" or "Coords" -- avoiding the term "points", which is already a heavily overloaded term.
+Similarly the faces connecting the coords are referred to as "facets" or "Facets" -- avoiding the term "face" to avoid confusion with the base face of the mesh being tessellated.

-*Bfr* provides a simple class to support a variety of tesselltion patterns for the different Paremeterization types and methods for retrieving its assocated coords and facets.
-In many cases the patterns they define are similar to those of GPU hardware tessellation -- which may be more familiar to many -- but they differ in several ways, as noted below.
+*Bfr* provides a simple class to support a variety of tesselltion patterns for the different Parameterization types and methods for retrieving its associated coords and facets.
+In many cases the patterns they define are similar to those of GPU hardware tessellation -- which may be more familiar to many -- but they do differ in several ways, as noted below.

 Bfr::Tessellation
 *****************

-In *Bfr* a Tessellation is a simple class defined by a given Paremeterization and a set of tessellation rates (and a few additional options).
+In *Bfr* a Tessellation is a simple class defined by a Parameterization and a given set of tessellation rates (and a few additional options).
 These two elements define a specific tessellation pattern for all faces sharing that Parameterization.
 An instance of Tessellation can then be inspected to identify all or subsets of its coords or facets.

-Note that facets do not have to be triangles, as expected of tessellation in other contexts.
-While producing triangular facets is the default, options are available to have Tessellations produce patterns for parameterizations associated with quad-based subdivision schemes that are similar in topology to subdivision:
+The process of tessellation in other contexts usually generates triangular facets, but that is not the case with *Bfr*.
+While producing triangular facets is the default, options are available to have Tessellation include quads in patterns for parameterizations associated with quad-based subdivision schemes.
+For simple uniform patterns, these produce patterns that are similar in topology to those resulting from subdivision:

 +--------------------------------------------+--------------------------------------------+
 | .. image:: images/bfr_tess_quad_quads.png  | .. image:: images/bfr_tess_quad_tris.png   |